eddietheengineer/VoronDocs/setup/additional/mini12864_klipper_guide.md

 The "delayed gcode" sets the display and two knob neopixels on boot up - index 1 is the display, and index 2 and 3 are the knob LEDs.
 Copy the SET_LED command and run it any time through the terminal window in Octoprint to test out different Red/Green/Blue combinations.

+## Mini12864 Troubleshooting Checklist
+The Mini12864 display can be a little tricky to get running correctly.
+Here is a short checklist to help double check some of the common issues.

+* Have you Rotated the headers on the back of the display?
+See [Hardware](#hardware) above
+* Is EXP1 connected to EXP1, and EXP2 to EXP2?
+* Have you enabled all the config sections?  you must have `[display]`,  `[output_pin beeper]`, `[neopixel fysetc_mini12864]`, AND `[delayed_gcode setdisplayneopixel]` to fully enable your display
+* Voron2: Is your firmware configuration in agreement with your physical wiring about which MCU board the display is connected to?  ( As provided in the V2 reference printer.cfg, the display should be connected to MCU-Z )